zentekmx/docker-compose-redmine/README.md

 # docker-compose-redmine
-Docker compose for redmine at https://www.redmine.org
+Docker compose for redmine with convenient plugins at https://www.redmine.org